 The park's largest island was once a thriving community of pioneers engaged in pineapple farming, sponging, wrecking and other pursuits.
 Today the island offers camping, picnicking, swimming, wildlife watching and the park's only hiking trail.

 The campground is located on the bay side of the island between the hammock edge and to within 25 feet of the harbor.
-Camping is first come, first served - reservations are not accepted for individual campsites.
+Camping is first-come, first-served.
+Reservations are not accepted.
 A group campsite with barbecue grills and picnic tables is located on the east side (ocean side) of the island, approximately a 1/3 mile walk from the harbor.
-Reservations are required only for the group campsite, call 786-335-3609.
+The group camping area is available by calling 786-335-3609.
 A fire ring on the east side of the island next to the group campsite is the only location in the park where an open ground fire is permitted.

 Picnic tables and barbecue grills are located throughout the campgrounds and around the harbor.